elastic/logstash-forwarder/README.md

         sudo gem install fpm

-2. Ensure you have outging FTP access to download OpenSSL from `ftp.openssl.org`.
+2. Ensure you have outgoing FTP access to download OpenSSL from `ftp.openssl.org`.

 3. Compile lumberjack